"Let no one miss the grace of God!" (Hebrews 12:15)

-- In salvation as a gift of God through faith apart from the merits of good works of any kind.
-Our claim to justification before God is in the finished work of Christ.
+- In salvation as a gift of God through our faith apart from the merits of good works of any kind.
+Our claim to justification before God is by that which Christ did for us.

 - In the future return of Jesus to the earth to fulfill His promises to Israel, conclude His vengeance against evil and wrap up the history of the world at a time yet unknown.

-- In the Church as the Body of Christ in the world today, the pillar of truth for today's world, built upon the authority of God's word.
+- In the Church as the body of Christ in the world today, the pillar of truth, built upon the authority of God's word.

 Others like us:

-Although we regard our assembly as formally unaffiliated and non-denominational we do enjoy fellowship with a number of other groups that meet in similar fashion.
-From their beginnings in the 19th century British Isles such assemblies of Christians have been known as the Brethren and more formally as Plymouth Brethren, a name derived from a well known early assembly of this sort in Plymouth, England.
+Although we regard our assembly as formally unaffiliated and non-denominational, we do enjoy fellowship with a number of other groups that meet in similar fashion.
+From their beginnings in the 19th century British Isles such assemblies of Christians have been known as the Brethren, and more formally as Plymouth Brethren, a name derived from an early well-known assembly of this sort in Plymouth, England.
 You can find a representation of such meetings throughout North Carolina and worldwide from the Links Page by clicking on Assembly Care.

 Opportunities for Participation:

 We function according to the gifts and abilities each of us brings to the assembly.
-If you are concerned for a particular need in our group please offer your suggestions to the leadership team by contacting us in person or by way of the information on the Contact Page.
-We like to think there is room in the assembly for all our gifts to be usable in some way!
+If you are concerned for a particular need in our group, please offer your suggestions to the leadership team by speaking to us in person, or by contacting us by way of the information on the Contact Page.
+We like to think there is room in our assembly for all gifts to be usable in some way!